-If like me you have a VPS that serves some low traffic websites, you probably have SSH configured so you can perform admin tasks.
+If, like me, you have a VPS that serves some low traffic websites, you probably have SSH configured so you can perform admin tasks.
 Hopefully you disable password authentication and use public key authentication instead.
-It's still annoying to see all the attempted connections in
+That makes things more secure, but It's still annoying to see all the attempted connections in

 I've been using the wonderful Tailscale so that I can connect to my home server while on the road.
-It's brilliant for this, no more exposing ports on my router.
+It's brilliant for this - no more exposing ports on my home router.

 Tailscale use Wireguard at the core of their service.
 Wireguard is almost certainly more secure than SSH.
 Thomas H Ptacek is someone I trust on such matters and you can read what he has to say about Wireguard here.

-Tailscale are also one of a few inspiring tech companies that seem to be doing everything right (I'll include fly.io here too).
-They're backed by a top team, include a useful free tier for personal use, and have a sensible business model that means companies with teams will want to pay for their services.
+Tailscale are also one of a few inspiring tech companies that seem to be doing everything right (I'll include fly.io and honeycomb.io here too).
+They're backed by a top team, include a useful free tier for personal use, and have a sensible business model that means teams will want to pay for their services.

 If you follow the docs linked above you'll be up and running in a few minutes.